grpc/grpc-java/SECURITY.md

 </Configure>
 ```

+### TLS-ALPN on Android
+On Android, it is needed to <a href="https://developer.android.com/training/articles/security-gms-provider.html">update your security provider</a> to enable ALPN support, especially for Android versions < 5.0.
+If the provider fails to update, ALPN may not work.

+### gRPC over plaintext
+An option is provided to use gRPC over plaintext without TLS.
+This is convenient for testing environments, however users must be aware of the security risks of doing so for real production systems.

 # Using OAuth2

-The following code snippet shows how you can call the Google Cloud PubSub API using GRPC with a service account.
+The following code snippet shows how you can call the Google Cloud PubSub API using gRPC with a service account.
 The credentials are loaded from a key stored in a well-known location or by detecting that the application is running in an environment that can provide one automatically, e.g. Google Compute Engine.
 While this example is specific to Google and it's services, similar patterns can be followed for other service providers.

 ```java
 // Create a channel to the test service.